green-juniper/ac-new-horizons-prices-google-assist/README.md

 # ac-new-horizons-prices-google-assist
-Google assistant action to retrieve item prices in Animal Crossing: New Horizons
+Google assistant action to retrieve item prices (fish, bugs, and shells) in Animal Crossing: New Horizons